 Yue joined Watsi on September 20th, 2016.
-Three years ago, Yue became the 2371st member to automatically support a new Watsi patient every month.
-Since then, 3,557 more people have become monthly donors!
-Yue's most recent donation supported Joy, a 12-year-old from Kenya, to fund spinal surgery.
+Four years ago, Yue became the 2371st member to automatically support a new Watsi patient every month.
+Since then, 3,669 more people have become monthly donors!
+Yue's most recent donation supported Prince, a six-year-old from Kenya, to fund clubfoot repair surgery.

 12-year-old Joy Nyagathu is in the hospital.
 Joy came accompanied by her father.
 She is a polite girl and likes playing with other friends at school.
 She shared that reading storybooks is her favorite hobby.
 Joy is the oldest in a family of 3 children and a seventh grader at Ol Donyo Sabuk Academy.
 Her family hails from Mountain View, near Thika Town in Kiambu County, Kenya.
 Joy was born with clubfoot which was corrected when she was an infant.
 She has lived well until last year when the parents noticed an unusual curve on her back developing.
 Her father heard about Watsi's Medical Partner Care Center CURE Hospital and came for a consultation.
 Joy was diagnosed with congenital scoliosis and was scheduled to undergo an instrumented spine fusion surgery.
 Currently, Joy experiences a lot of pain and discomfort while at school.
 She sometimes needs to skip her studies as a result of pain.
 Surgery will be of great help to her as she will be able to continue with her studies and her life without any difficulty.
 Joy's father is a businessman as a greengrocer, while her mother is a housewife.
 The surgery is expensive for their family and they cannot raise the amount needed.
 “I would like to be assisted because I am not able to raise the funds on my own.
 My desire is to see my daughter walking and pursuing her studies like other girls without any hardship.
 God bless Watsi for what they are doing,” Joy’s father expressed with gratitude.